Referrals & Rebates - Medicare, Private Health & NDIS

 Advised Medicare rebates can not be claimed unless

-• you have provided a valid referral letter for your child prior to the start of the appointment.
+• you have provided a referral letter for your child that is valid and current under Medicare law.

 • your child attends the appointment